Revisiting Active Learning in the Era of Vision Foundation Models: Investigating the pillars of effective active learning strategies

 \subsection{The impact of initial pool selection}

 We begin our study by measuring the impact of different initial pool selection strategies in AL, particularly in the \textit{cold-start} scenario where no data has been used for training the classifier.
-It has been shown in the recent literature \cite{typiclust,probcover,makefirstchoice} that the initial pool is crucial for establishing a good rudimentary classifier that enjoys performance gains throughout AL. \cite{typiclust} and \cite{probcover} also argue that the AL acquisition function need not be decoupled from initial pool selection.
-Rather, an AL query should acquire representative samples so that the classifier can learn good decision boundaries from the very first query.
+It has been shown in the recent literature \cite{typiclust,probcover,makefirstchoice} that the initial pool is crucial for establishing a good rudimentary classifier that enjoys performance gains throughout AL. \cite{typiclust} and \cite{probcover} also argue that the AL acquisition function need not be decoupled from the initial pool selection.
+Rather, an AL query should acquire representative samples so the classifier can learn good decision boundaries from the first query.
 Intuitively, in order for an AL query to be effective, it must rely on the current classifier's estimates of uncertainty or informativeness.

-To assess initialization strategies, we contrast AL query performance when the initial training pool for the active learner is randomly selected for labeling to a centroid-seeking approach following \cite{simplebaselinelowbudgetal}, where the initial pool consists of samples from $\mathcal{D}_U$ that are the closest to class centers after \textit{K}-means clustering in the feature space, where $B$ is the number of clusters. \typiclust \cite{typiclust} and \probcover utilize different initialization strategies based on sample density and maximizing coverage, respectively, so we hold these queries true to their initialization approach.

-Table \ref{tab:delta_init_pool} compares the deltas ($\Delta$) in test set performance of a linear classifier actively trained on Foundation Model features using a randomly initialized initial pool versus a centroid-based initial pool.
+To assess initialization strategies, we contrast AL query performance when the initial training pool for the active learner is randomly selected for labeling to a centroid-seeking approach following \cite{simplebaselinelowbudgetal}, where the initial pool consists of samples from $\mathcal{D}_U$ that are the closest to class centers after \textit{K}-means clustering in the feature space, where $B$ is the number of clusters. \typiclust and \probcover utilize different initialization strategies based on sample density and maximizing coverage, respectively, so we hold these queries true to their initialization approach.
+Table \ref{tab:delta_init_pool} compares the deltas ($\Delta$) in the test set performance of a linear classifier actively trained on foundation model features using a randomly initialized initial pool versus a centroid-based initial pool.
 Note that a random initial pool is suboptimal to methods that explicitly take advantage of semantically meaningful embedding spaces (i.e. \typiclust or \probcover).
-The results dispel previous preliminary findings \cite{oninitpools} that emphasize that there is no significant difference in initial pool selection strategies for AL. The tremendous performance gains in early AL iterations for uncertainty-based AL queries like \entropy sampling enable these methods to surpass queries like \typiclust \cite{typiclust} and \probcover.
+The tremendous performance gains in early AL iterations for uncertainty-based AL queries like \entropy sampling enable these methods to surpass queries like \typiclust and \probcover.